mattiamanzati/effect-ful-computations/slides.md

 Structured concurrency library backed by a powerful Fiber-based runtime

 <!--
-And that's what Effect tries to solve.
 Effect is a structured concurrency library that is optimized for ease of use and that is backed by a powerful runtime "such as the one you're may be familiar with for React fibers".
-Effect is based on an existing Scala library called ZIO and models lot of its data structure around it.

-Effect APIs are pipeable and based on good functiona programming priciples.

-Instead of trying to teach you what a Monad is (and I never fully understood it), effect takes the good part of functional programming like composability, purity and immutability to create an experience focused on DX and productivity.

-When using libraries like RxJS you may already have used "pipe" to compose a set of transformation, and that kind of style of APIs is the one you'll find while using effect.
+Effect aims to be a better computation primitive than promise, and solve lot of real world problems such as the ones we have seen before.
 -->

----
-layout: center
----

-# ...React Fiber does that!

-- May be executed concurrently<br/>
-  <small>prepare multiple version of the same UI</small>
-- May be interrupted before finishing<br/>
-  <small>work can be discarded if obsolete</small>
-- May fail sometimes, and sometimes recover<br/>
-  <small>error boundaries</small>
-- May mix sync and async steps<br/>
-  <small>classic components or suspend</small>
 ---
 layout: center
 ---